 The Story Behind the Cannabidiol Bill SC

 It’s a scenario playing out across the United States.
-Parents of children with intractable epilepsy see that cannabidiol (CBD) oil is an effective treatment for seizures, in some cases completely eliminating them.
+Parents of children with intractable epilepsy see cannabidiol (CBD) oil as an effective treatment for seizures.
 Since the oil is not legal in most states, families have been moving to Colorado where the oil can be obtained legally.
 Six-year-old Marie Louise Swing from South Carolina faced a similar situation.
-While her seizures are not life threatening, she still has to deal with 20 to 60 seizures every hour despite being on two types of medication.
+While her seizures are not life-threatening, she still has to deal with 20 to 60 seizures every hour despite being on two types of medication.
 After watching her daughter struggle and seeing no other options, her mother was ready to take Marie Louise to Colorado, leaving behind her husband and Marie Louise’s twin brother.

 After hearing about the situation, Senator Tom Davis (R-Beaufort) introduced a bill in February 2014 that sought to give Marie Louise, and other patients like her, legal access to the oil in the state.

 The bill was approved by the Senate’s Medical Affairs Committee, but only after a major revision.
 This version of the bill only allowed FDA-approved forms of cannabidiol oil and required that it be administered through clinical trials.
 At this time, there is only one FDA-approved CBD oil – Epidiolex – and it is not approved for the type of epilepsy that Marie Louise suffers from.